Orpheus-404/WUTHERING-WAVES-CONFIG-FOR-MOBILE/README.md

 # WUTHERING-WAVES-CONFIG-FOR-MOBILE
 Wuthering waves config for your device
 -------------------------
-NOTE ALL HAVE VULCAN AND FRAME GEN
+NOTE:
+- this is a fork of daisuke-19's wuwa configs( i just patched up the very low end config to support version 3.x) -ALL HAVE VULCAN AND FRAME GEN
 -------------------------

 FOR VERY LOW END RECOMMENDATION